Malik-man/mcb185_homework/participation.md

 + Attended class on Thursday
 + Volunteered at the front of class
 + Asked a question in class
-+ Introduced myself to someone I didn't know in class
 + Assessed in class
 + Hosted a Coderie (you must announce in Discord)
 + Attended a Coderie